Danixu/components-manager/README.md

 * Download and install Python 3.9: https://www.python.org/downloads/
 * Download and install Visual Studio Build Tools: https://visualstudio.microsoft.com/es/visual-cpp-build-tools/
 * Install the required modules in requirements.txt: `pip install -r requirements.txt`

+### Compilation
+First you have to follow the steps of the **Running it from source** section, and once the program can run from source, then is ready to start the compilation process.

+#### Windows
+* Install de required modules from the requirements.txt inside the tools folder
+* Run the file build_pyInstaller.cmd located on tools folder to build the exe file.
+Once the process is finished, the exe file will be on dist folder.

 ## ToDO
 * ~~PEP8~~